Ancient Rome walking tour

 The best way to get to the Palatine Hill is via the Metro (the subway) Line B and disembark at the stop called Circo Massimo.
 From here, you will walk past the famous Circus Maximus.
 Then, just keep walking towards the Colosseum.
 The Palatine is located on the left hand side, before the Colosseum.

 - Tip 1: The Palatine Hill is situated opposite the Colosseum and adjacent to the Roman Forum.

-- Tip 2: If you want to visit the Roman Forum, the Colosseum and the Palatine Hill, you can buy a combined ticket which will give you access to these three historical spots.
-You can also buy your ticket at the Palatine since the queue here is shorter as compared to the other two.
+- Tip 2: If you want to visit the Roman Forum, the Colosseum and the Palatine Hill, you can buy a combo ticket which will give you access to these three historical sites.

-The combiticket which includes Colosseum and Forum Romanum as well can be bought at the gates or by e-ticket.
-Altough the waiting queue is slightly shorter then the one at the Colosseum, I still recomend to get your tickets upfront.
+The combo ticket which includes the Colosseum and the Roman Forum as well, can be bought at the gates or by e-ticket.
+Although the queue is slightly shorter than the one at the Colosseum entrance, we still recommend to get your tickets upfront.

 Where is the Palatine Hill?